The Neighbors: Income

 The most common language spoken in the E Rice St / N Cliff Ave

-neighborhood is English, spoken by 77.7% of households.
-Other important languages spoken here include Spanish and African languages.
+neighborhood is English, spoken by 80.1% of households.
+Other important languages spoken here include Spanish, African languages and Arabic.